lukeod/vampiresurvivors-modding/damage-system.md

 4. **Area weapons**: Calculate damage based on area and enemy count

 ### Evolution and Union Effects
-Evolved weapons often have completely different damage calculations from their base forms, implemented through method overrides.
+Evolved weapons appear to have different damage calculations from their base forms, implemented through method overrides, based on code analysis.

 ## Damage Types and Resistances

 ### Weapon Type Classification
-Each weapon has a `WeaponType` that affects damage calculations:
+Based on code analysis, each weapon appears to have a `WeaponType` that affects damage calculations:

 ```csharp
 WeaponType damageType = WeaponType.VOID  // Default damage type